Daniel Henney

-Daniel Phillip Henney (born November 28, 1979) is an American actor and model.
+Daniel Philip Henney (born November 28, 1979) is an American actor.
 He first came into international prominence with his television debut as Dr. Henry Kim on the Korean drama My Lovely Sam Soon (2005).

 He has gone on to star in films such as Seducing Mr. Perfect (2006), My Father (2007), X-Men Origins: Wolverine (2009), Shanghai Calling (2012), The Last Stand (2013), One Night Surprise (2013), and Big Hero 6 (2014).
-In television, he has starred in the Korean Spring Waltz and as well as US television series Hawaii Five-0 and Criminal Minds: Beyond Borders.
+In television, he has starred in the Korean Spring Waltz and as well as American television series Hawaii Five-0 and Criminal Minds: Beyond Borders.
 He joined the regular cast of Criminal Minds for its 13th, 14th and 15th seasons.
-He currently stars as Lan Mandragoran in the 2021 adaptation of The Wheel of Time.
+He starred as Lan Mandragoran in the 2021 television adaptation of The Wheel of Time.

 Early life

 Henney was born on November 28, 1979 in Carson City, Michigan.
 His mother Christine Henney, an American adoptee from Busan, South Korea, was a nurse.
-His father Philip Henney, an American of British and Irish descent, worked in a factory.
+His father Philip Henney, an American of British descent, worked in a factory.
 He was a star basketball player at Carson City-Crystal High School and led the Eagles to the MHSAA Central region (CSAA) 2nd-place finish during his senior year in 1998.

 Henney attended various colleges—including Albion College, Alma College and Elgin Community College—but never completed his college studies due to his burgeoning modeling career.
 He was credited on many online portals for a time to have had graduated with an economics degree from the University of Illinois at Chicago.
-However that was proven to be false when an academic scandal in 2007 revealed that several South Korean social figures and celebrities, such as Choi Soo-jong and Jang Mi-hee, had falsified their academic records.
+However that was proven to be false when an academic scandal in 2007 revealed that several South Korean social figures and celebrities, including Henney, Choi Soo-jong and Jang Mi-hee, had falsified academic records.